pypiserver/pypiserver/README.rst

 Installation and Usage/Quickstart
 =================================
-pypiserver will work with python 2.5, 2.6 and 2.7.
-Python 3 support
+pypiserver will work with python 2.5, 2.6, 2.7, 3.2 and 3.3. python
-has been added with version 0.4.0.
+3.0 and 3.1 may also work, but pypiserver is not being tested with these versions.

 Run the following commands to get your PyPI server up and running::